 Cru Candle Co Wine-Scented Jar Candles

-Buy Now →Candles are always a great gift for those people you might not know well enough to know about their wine preferences to get them a bottle.
+Buy Now →Candles are always a great gift for those people you might not know well enough to know about their preferences to get them a bottle.
 Candles are also great for putting in DIY gift baskets (see below for tips on how to build one and a shopping list).

 This candle comes in multiple scents such as sauvignon blanc, cabernet sauvignon, and more, so you’ll find something for everyone.